 What is your favorite way to use coconut oil?
 Do you use it for anything that’s not on this list?
 Leave me a comment below!

-If you’re interested in making your own skin care products, I highly recommend this eBook: “Coconut Oil For Your Skin – Nourishing Your Body From The Outside In“.
+If you’re interested in making your own skin care products, I highly recommend this eBook: “Coconut Oil For Your Skin – Nourishing Your Body From The Outside In” from my affiliate partner.
 This is a great book that shows you how to nourish your body from the outside in, using coconut oil!

 For lots of health-related information on coconut oil, I have found this book from the founders of Tropical Traditions to be very informative.
 If you’re a new customer, you can receive a copy for free on your first purchase, and I get a discount coupon for referring you!
 Click this link to place your order and receive your free book!